ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/04_submissions/gerdes/04/cc1_ws2425_04_gerdes.md

 - My capabilities to `remember precise syntax details` upon writing code is vanishing rapidly (even for basic elements I used thousands of times)
 - I feel an `increasing distance` or rather lack of ownership that hinders motivation and endurance

+In most cases I feel like I still understand the code that is coming out of the LLM, however there is some kind of mental blurriness setting in as well.
+Recreating the code I can write using a model is getting increasingly difficult.
+Not only am I missing things more frequently but if I need to look something up, the internet is so bloated with AI-content now that most search results are not relevant at all.

 I conclude that most prominently the availability of auto-complete is responsible for my deteriorating capability to write functioning code on my own.
 While asking a model and getting an immediate answer lowers the bar compared to being forced to go through hundreds of Stackoverflow articles before arriving at a satisfactory result, this process for me at least has mostly changed in efficiency and not the nature of the task itself.
-Better tooling like direct IDE integration (eg. GitHub Copilot Chat) are further improvements that rationalize away mundane steps like copy and paste.
+Better tooling like direct IDE integration (eg. GitHub Copilot Chat) are further improvements that rationalize away mundane steps (eg. copy and paste).

 Nevertheless `any` reliance still comes with risks:

 - Mostly companies but also governments have control over behavior and sentiment these models might exhibit
 - As long as these algorithms are run by profit-seeking companies there will come a time where any dependence on that will be exploited.

+My next steps:

+- I disabled auto-completion to improve my ability to remember and write correct syntax
+- I will prioritize sovereign solutions but keep the chat as backup
+- The more open-source and local the LLMs are the better
+  - if I have the resources available I will try to run open-source models like Deepseek locally

 ### Task 04.03